 Although I was born and raised in Bronxville, New York, a close-in suburb of New York City, my family spent all of our summers in Edgartown, Mass., on the island of Martha’s Vineyard.
-My parents had met first there, and they are both buried in the Edgartown cemetery.
+My parents had met first there in the 1930s, and they are both buried in the Edgartown cemetery.
 They would have retired there, if my father hadn’t had a fatal heart attack at the age of 56.

 So I always had two homes, like a migratory nomad herding the sheep from winter to summer pastures.
 Though without the sheep; maybe a cat or two, some years.